rupshabagchi/hackathon-starterpack-react/README.md

 # Hackathon starter boilerplate

-This is a customizable static boilerpate app using React, to quickly start up the coding process during hackathons.
+This is a customizable static boilerpate app using React, to enable quick protoyping during hackathons.
 It provides the basic setup including declarative routing to quickly get started on the front end.

 ## Features